 Wherever required the Bank obtains personal or corporate guarantee as an additional comfort for mitigation of credit risk which can be translated into a direct claim on the guarantor which is unconditional and irrevocable.
-The Bank also accepts guarantee given by State / Central Government as a security comfort.
+The Bank also accepts guarantee given by State / Central Government/ECGC/CGTMSE as a security comfort.

-Information about (Market or Credit) risk concentrations within the mitigation taken

-All types of securities eligible for credit risk mitigation are easily realizable financial securities.
-As such, no limit / ceiling have been prescribed for the present to address the concentration risk in credit risk mitigants.
+Information about (Market or Credit) risk concentrations within the mitigation taken All types of securities eligible for credit risk mitigation are easily realizable financial securities.
+As such, at present no limit / ceilings have been prescribed to address the concentration risk in credit risk mitigants.